Skandharoots/MusicStore/README.md

 ## Creator
 Marek Kopania

+## Requirements
+You need Java 17 JDK to run the backend applications You need Node to run the frontend application

 ## Local setup
 To run the project locally you will need to setup three docker containers, to which the backend services will connect.
 First run these commands to create PostgreSQL database